 What part of speech Is ‘By’?

 That’s the main function of by.
-Because it’s a preposition, it is followed by a noun (which includes noun phrase and noun clause) or pronoun, and it can start a prepositional phrase.
+Because it’s a preposition, it is followed by a noun phrase or pronoun to form a prepositional phrase.

 By can be used as a preposition in following ways: